 Potens Hydrogen: pH is the measure of acidity in your water.
 It's on a scale of 0 to 14, 7 being neutral.
 The human eye has a pH of 7.5, so the ideal range in Pools/Spas is 7.4-7.6 with a min of 7.2 and max of 7.8.
 However, and this is important, just because you have a pH of 7.5, doesn't mean your water is balanced.
-If your CH is too low, you could be corroding your hot tub heater.
-If your TA is too high, you could be forming scale in your tub.
-Both of which will reduce your sanitizer effectiveness.
+If your TA and/or Ch is too high, you could be forming scale in your tub.
 So it is very important to have balanced water along with an ideal pH.

 Total Alkalinity: Alkalinity is a pH Buffer.
 High levels of TA will not allow pH to change from additions of acid or base.
 However, a high TA requires a low pH to have balanced water.
 On the other hand, very low levels of TA will allow the pH to change with very little acid.
 A very low TA level could cause your pH to drop to low levels, very fast with little acid.
 Also, the lower your TA, the higher your pH needs to be to have balanced water.
 So, as you can see, a very low TA can become very unstable.

 However, pH will have a tendency to rise with aeration (i.e. use of jets and air), more so if your TA is high.
 Although, as long as you're not adding Acid (or anything with a lower pH) to your tub, the pH will not usually drop.
 Therefore, in hot tubs the problem is normally pH rise (or Drift), because of all the aeration.
 So, the trick is to get the TA high enough to not create an unstable situation, and low enough to not allow pH to rise too much.